By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide covering Inverness airport accident claims.

 - Never making baggage handlers handle loads greater than their physical condition will allow.

 - Ensuring that all machinery used in moving luggage is fully functional and that all staff members are properly trained in its safe use.

-If you have suffered an injury or developed a long term health issue while working as a baggage handler at Inverness Airport and you think that any of the health and safety protocols listed above or any others you know of were not properly implemented, then call us to discuss how a personal injury solicitor could take up your case.
+If you have suffered an injury or developed a long term health issue while working as a baggage handler at Inverness Airport and you think that any of the manual handling health and safety protocols listed above or any others you know of were not properly implemented, then call us to discuss how a personal injury solicitor could take up your case.

 Part of the process of making a compensation claim will be calculating how much compensation you will be requesting.
 Your solicitor will handle this.
 Compensation has to be calculated because each claim has to seek a specific amount to meet the exact needs of the claimant.
 Part of calculating a claimants compensation is assessing the severity of the injuries they have suffered and the degree to which their health will be impact in the long term.
 Different forms of injuries are categorised and their monetary value determined according to guidelines set by the Judicial College when claims are conducted under English law.
 In the table we have presented below the categorisation of certain injuries.
 Please be aware that these are figures which could be awarded in English law in Scottish law the amounts could differ.
 This personal injury claims calculator is just to serve as an example, it is not a substitute for discussing your circumstances with a personal injury lawyer.

 |Injury||Severity||Amount||Comment on Severity|

 |Brain Damage||Less Severe||£14,380 to £40,410||Injuries will have made a good recovery but may still have persisting symptoms such as impaired concentration ability, memory loss, and mood swings which may affect personal life and ability to work in the future.|